eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 A Wallet Provider SHALL consider all relevant factors, including offline usage, interoperability, and the risk of a WIA or KA becoming a vector to track the User, when deciding on the validity period of a WIA or KA.

-*Note: a) Regarding interoperability, see WUA_30, which limits the validity period of PIDs issued based on the revocation maintenance periods of the WIA and KA received during issuance. b) As specified in [Technical Specification 3](../../technical-specifications/ts3-wallet-unit-attestation.md), a PID Provider or Attestation Provider may communicate its preferences regarding the minimum revocation maintenance period of the WIA and KA to the Wallet Unit; the Wallet Unit and Wallet Provider should take this into account (see WUA_32). c) For the WIA specifically, a short technical validity period is required to ensure freshness; see WUA_33.*
+*Note: a) Regarding interoperability, see WUA_30, which limits the validity period of PIDs issued based on the revocation maintenance periods of the WIA and KA received during issuance. b) As specified in [Technical Specification 3](../../technical-specifications/ts3-wallet-unit-attestation.md), a PID Provider or Attestation Provider may communicate its preferences regarding the minimum revocation maintenance period of the WIA and KA to the Wallet Unit.
+The Wallet Unit and the Wallet Provider should take this into account (see WUA_32). c) For the WIA specifically, a short technical validity period is required to ensure freshness.
+See WUA_33.*

 </div>
 </div>